MicroStrategy/rest-api-docs/docs/common-workflows/manage-base-formula-objects/retrieve-a-base-formulas-definition-within-a-changeset.md

 You want to get the definition of the `"Cost"` related base formula object, which is defined as `”Sum(Cost)”` and named as `“base_sum(Cost)“`.
 The object ID of the base formula is `594A680CB5894B25BD3AE8BB47AAF424`  in the MicroStrategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

-For different formats of base formula expressions, please refer to [Workflow Sample - Retrieve a Base Formula's Definition](./retrieve-a-base-formulas-definition.md).
+For different formats of base formula expressions, please refer to [Workflow sample - Retrieve a base formula's definition](./retrieve-a-base-formulas-definition.md).

 :::info